Richie-Rokka/Richie-Rokka/README.md

 ## 📌 Career Focus

-I am actively seeking opportunities as a **Junior Data Analyst**, where I can apply data-driven insights to solve business problems and support decision-making.
+I am actively seeking opportunities as a **Data Analyst**, where I can apply data-driven insights to solve business problems and support decision-making.

 ---